Stain: Formation

-The primary method of stain formation is surface stains, where the staining substance is spilled out onto the surface or material and is trapped in the fibers, pores, indentations, or other capillary structures on the surface.
+The primary method of stain formation is surface stains, where the staining substance is spilled onto the surface or material and is trapped in the fibers, pores, indentations, or other capillary structures on the surface.
 The material that is trapped coats the underlying material, and the stain reflects backlight according to its own color.
 Applied paint, spilled food, and wood stains are of this nature.

 A secondary method of stain involves a chemical or molecular reaction between the material and the staining material.
 Many types of natural stains fall into this category.

 Finally, there can also be molecular attraction between the material and the staining material, involving being held in a covalent bond and showing the color of the bound substance.

 Properties

 In many cases, stains are affected by heat and may become reactive enough to bond with the underlying material.
 Applied heat, such as from ironing, dry cleaning, or sunlight, can cause a chemical reaction on an otherwise removable stain.